AT&T’s dNOS Initiative Spotlights Fake News from Cisco (et al.)

 (http://about.att.com/content/dam/innovationblogdocs/att-routing-nos-open-architecture_FINAL%20whitepaper.pdf) says that tightly coupled networking hardware and software offerings are simply standing in the way of long-overdue network innovation.
 (A less politely worded variant of this notion comes from a technical director at Electronic Arts in a recently published dNOS analysis in The Register, saying “such vendors [Cisco et al.] are better at buying lunches than building networks.”)

 The Fake News that disaggregated networking solutions are somehow not quite ready for prime time can now safely be consigned to the dustbin of history.
-The white-box hardware component alone – manufactured by the exact same companies that provide Cisco, Juniper and Arista with their kit – is, in most cases, actually higher spec’d and more reliable than that of the name brands.
+The bare metal hardware component alone – manufactured by the exact same companies that provide Cisco, Juniper and Arista with their kit – is, in most cases, actually higher spec’d and more reliable than that of the name brands.
 (For example, dual power supplies are the norm and the cost savings are such that customers can deploy two switches for an additional layer of redundancy for less than the cost of a single, highly discounted new legacy switch.)
 And Pica8’s PICOS™ NOS software – based on the very stable Debian Linux release – that runs on this hardware has been hardened over many years into a production-quality product for network users.
 (Contrary to other Fake News stories, Pica8 also offers 24x7x365 global support for enterprise PICOS deployments on this hardware.)

 By their very nature, disaggregated solutions are here to disrupt the massive networking market that spans everything from data centers to operators to enterprises and now to access networks (even down to retail storefronts).
-White-box switching hardware, for example, simply evolves far faster than sheet metal that is tightly coupled with legacy switching software.
+Network switch hardware, for example, simply evolves far faster than sheet metal that is tightly coupled with legacy switching software.
 The cost savings inherent in these solutions – typically north of 50 percent CAPEX and OPEX – is almost a by-product of the real value proposition for telcos and enterprises, which is that they enable a variety of software solutions to be optimized for a variety of markets.

 While some of the above may echo the mixed messaging from the old SDN/NFV world, Pica8 has taken a unique, practical approach that allows both traditional L2/L3 control and OpenFlow (intent-based) control of a single data plane.
 At Pica8 we marry all the innovation and value inherent in intent-based networking – the driving requirement behind dNOS — with proven L2/L3 capabilities on any or all ports of PICOS-run switches.
 To paraphrase an old TV advert, Pica8 is “Two Mints in One!”